-Spring is in the air – and so is pollen.
+Spring is in the air – and so are allergens.
 And also bacteria and dust, and even virus-causing germs.
 But we aren’t talking about the air outside of your home; we’re talking about your home’s indoor air.

 Over 40 million Americans are tormented with allergies and 24 million are plagued by asthma.
 So in May, we want to help you stop the sneezes for FREE.
 Call Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 919-578-4329 or schedule your appointment online

 Read more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some other recommendations from Service Experts Heating & Air Conditioning:
+Here are some other tips from Service Experts Heating & Air Conditioning:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you consider your allergies to be pretty minimal, people are often excited by the nearly instant change in how they feel after changing to a high-efficiency air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you think your allergies are pretty mild, people are often excited by the nearly instant change in how they feel after changing to a more efficient air filtration system.

 Germicidal UV Light Systems

 Germicidal UV Light System is quite the mouthful to say germ killer.
-These UV lights help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a review, 1 out of 5 people who had allergies was also exposed to fungi and bacteria in their ventilation systems.
-Buying a UV light system helps to kill off these allergens and keep your home healthy.
+These products help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
+Buying a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in less than a week.
-Furthermore, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+Furthermore, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.